MaazAhmed416/stock-analysis/README.md

 For the year of 2017, all the tickers(stocks) had great returns except 1 stock which made a loss.
 The ticker DQ had close to a 200% return which is incredibly high.

 ![image](https://user-images.githubusercontent.com/76402559/118720908-2d9d7b80-b7f8-11eb-9e22-a101fd66d153.png)
 For the year of 2018, most of the tickers made a loss except 2.
 Also, the total volume of the stocks that were traded had also decreased for most of the tickers.
 It's not quite clear why this happened.
+The losses incurred were mostly lower percentage numbers compared to the gain percentage numbers in 2017.

 ## Summary of the analysis